fifv/libass-cmake/README.md

 ### TODO
 - [ ] currently fribidi and libass' configurations are skipped and I put the generated `config.h` directly in `./configs/`, that's expected as I want control the configurations.
 But it may be broken someday, so it will be better to invent some method address this issue

-- [ ] actually build this with emscripten and built a backend in typescript which import this project to test functionality
+- [x] actually build this with emscripten and built a backend in typescript which import this project to test functionality

+  -  I have successfully compiled with emscripten and the libass/test/test.c can also be runned.
+It requires libpng, which I use emscripten's builtin port

+### Note

+* You need `clang` installed in PATH, because `fribidi` will build some simple programs on host to generate some header